About Artificial Intelligence Singapore (AI SG)

 Intended as a companion guide to the Model Framework, ISAGO aims to help organisations assess the alignment of their AI governance practices with the Model Framework.
 It also provides an extensive list of useful industry examples and practices to help organisations implement the Model Framework.

-ISAGO is the result of the collaboration with the World Economic Forum Centre for the Fourth Industrial Revolution to drive further AI and data innovation.
+ISAGO is the result of the collaboration with World Economic Forum Centre for the Fourth Industrial Revolution to drive further AI and data innovation.
 The guide was developed in close consultation with the industry, with contributions from over 60 organisations.

 Access the ISAGO here.